Mattlister/designandconquer/README.md

 * MS1 project, from Google Garage and from other locations.
 Please see a list below.

 * HTML - All code produced by Matthew Lister except for the content such as videos and*  images.
-These were searched and found on Google Chrome and
-* then added into iframe and img source code which I had put together.
-The modal formts and forms were taken from my MS1 and edited to correspond
-* to the needs of this website.
+These were searched and found on Google Chrome and then added into iframe and img source code which I had put together.
+The modal formts and forms were taken from my MS1 and edited to correspond to the needs of this website.
 I used script tags from Google Fonts to display the correct formatted fonts.

 * CSS - All CSS code was produced by Matthew Lister originally typed to add styling to the HTML page.
-This included Font styling, image sizing and
-* colour choices except for the gradients for the back of the flip boxes.
-This can be found at: http://www.annenbergdl.org/tutorials/easy-breezy-beautiful-css-gradients/
-* which helps add so much more to the back of the flip boxes.
+This included Font styling, image sizing and colour choices except for the gradients for the back of the flip boxes.
+This can be found at: http://www.annenbergdl.org/tutorials/easy-breezy-beautiful-css-gradients/ which helps add so much more to the back of the flip boxes.
+Once I had the code typed up, I ran it through Autoprefixer to clean up and resolve any breaks which did help in regards to displaying on various sized devices.

-JavaScript - The code for this was produced by Matthew Lister aga
+* JavaScript - Some of the code for this was produced by Matthew Lister based on learning material from the code insitute course.
+I also used code from google garage which I used to create the code to fetch data fro JSON.
+The mapping section was imported and edited from google maps API's.

+* JSON - The code was produced using information found online on how to produce a JSON file.
+Once I had the basis, I added more informtion to the file to hold multiple markers that will display on the map.

 ### Acknowledgements